 Activity 2: Travel Back in Time at the Museo Inkariy

-The museum is spread out over eight little houses, each house representing one of the major civilisations of the pre-Columbian past.
+The museum is spread out over eight little houses, each house representing one of the major civilizations of the pre-Columbian past.
 In each house, scenes from the past are reconstructed using life-size statues that are so realistic they had the children howling in delight – and terror!
 It’s a fun and interactive way for kids to learn some of the country’s history.

 For more information on visiting the Museo Inkariy with kids, click here to read my full review.

-Activity 3: Learn to Weave
+Activity 3: Learn to Weave on Your Visit to The Sacred Valley with Kids

 You can read more about visiting Centro Texil Urpi and Chinchero with kids in my overview here, and watch the video: